-If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 44.
+If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 45.

-Hot-swapping a memory modules
+Hot-swapping DIMMs

-To hot-swap memory modules, complete the following steps:
+To hot-swap DIMMs, complete the following steps:

-- 1. Read the safety information beginning on page v and "Installation guidelines" on page 18. - Attention: Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which could result in the loss of data.
-To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when working inside the server with the power on. - 2.
-Remove the top cover "Removing the cover and bezel" on page 20. - Attention: When moving the memory card, do not allow it to impact any components or structures inside the server. - Make sure that the Memory Hot-Swap Enabled LED is lit.
+1. Read the safety information that begins on page v and "Installation guidelines" on page 19.

+Attention: Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which could result in the loss of data.
+To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when working inside the server with the power on.

+Remove the top cover from the server (see "Removing the cover and bezel" on page 21).

+Attention: When moving the memory card, do not allow it to touch any components or structures inside the server.

+Make sure that the memory hot-swap enabled LED is lit.

 - 3. Remove the memory card. - a.
-Open the memory card retention levers (1 and 2) on the top of the memory card. - b.
+Open the memory card retention levers on the top of the memory card. - b.
 While holding the retention levers open, lift the memory card out of the server. - 4.
-Place a memory card on a flat, static protected surface with the DIMM connectors facing up.
+Place a memory card on a flat, static-protected surface with the DIMM connectors facing up.